 Once the rice is all in the sock gently gather the opening together to secure with a rubber band.

-After securely closing the opening with a rubber band add a little glue to be double sure it stays closed.
+After securing the top opening with a rubber band add a little hot glue to be double sure it stays closed.

 Cut out the beard from the fur fabric using the PDF pattern available above.
 Then decide on the placement remembering that the nose will be added in the center front and the hat will cover the opening and down over the nose just a little.